What to do if you can’t make your final car loan payment

 Budget for your next vehicle purchase

 The key to avoiding future financial hardships comes down to only financing a vehicle you can afford.
-Before signing off on your next auto loan, calculate how the monthly payments fit into your budget — while also factoring in any catastrophic changes to your bank account.
+Before signing off on your next auto loan, calculate the monthly payments and how they fit into your budget.

 Set up automatic payments

 Not all lenders offer an automatic payment option, but most do.
-And if you have consistent pay, it is a great way to ensure you make your loan payments on time and in full.
-You may even benefit from a rate discount, which some lenders offer when you sign up for autopay.
+If you have consistent pay, it is a great way to ensure you make your loan payments on time and in full.
+Some lenders even offer a rate discount of up to 0.5 percent when you sign up for autopay.

 Check for loan add-ons

 If you’re financing through a dealership, read the fine print on your loan agreement and be sure that you aren’t spending extra money each month on vehicle add-ons.
-Look out for typical add-ons like extended warranties, tire and wheel protection, rustproofing and GAP insurance.
+Look out for typical add-ons like extended warranties, tire and wheel protection, rustproofing and gap insurance.
+None of these are required to qualify for a loan, and if you do sign up for it, you should be able to get a prorated refund in the future.

 The bottom line